AdobeDocs/commerce-admin.en/help/catalog/category-permissions.md

 ![Logged-in users see "Collections" category](./assets/storefront-category-permissions-logged-in.png)<!-- zoom -->

-When enabled, a new "Category Permissions" section appears on the Category page that allows you to apply the needed access for each category.
+When enabled, a new _[!UICONTROL Category Permissions]_ section appears on the Category page that allows you to apply the needed access for each category.
 You can add multiple permission rules to each category for different websites and customer groups.

 ## Step 1: Configure category permissions